rcvd/RoamStudio/README.md

 ## Main Features

-- Completely themed and customizable Roam Research experience including dialogs, settings and help
+- Completely themed and customizable Roam Research experience, including dialogs, settings, and help
 - Minimal and clean themes carefully optimized for readability and focus
-- Light and dark mode including auto settings based on your system
+- Light and dark modes, including auto settings based on your system
 - Appearance toggle in the top bar to quickly switch between the modes
-- Fully offline-capable including fonts
+- Fully offline-capable, including fonts
 - Various modules to further enhance Roam Research (see description below)

 ## Available User Customizations

-Within the settings you can customize the following objects:
+Within the settings, you can customize the following objects:

 - Theme (Craft, Things, Quattro)
 - Appearance (Light, Dark, Auto)